IBM Cloud Docs

 Red Hat OpenShift for VMware overview

-The Red Hat® OpenShift® for VMware® service deploys an Red Hat OpenShift cluster by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
+The Red Hat® OpenShift® for VMware® service is an Red Hat OpenShift cluster by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
 The Red Hat OpenShift components are deployed as virtual machines (VMs) or appliances by using VMware NSX® software-defined networking.

-The cluster consists of the following components:
+The Red Hat OpenShift cluster consists of the following components:

 • Three primary nodes